 1. Scriptures.
-We believe that the Holy Bible was written by men divinely inspired, and is a perfect treasure of heavenly instruction; that it has God for its author, salvation for its end, and truth without any mixture of error for its matter; that it reveals the principles by which God will judge us; and therefore is, and shall remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and opinions should be tried.
-It is without error and should be taken literally until it can no longer be taken literally (eg. if your hand causes you to sin, cut it off)
+We believe that the Holy Bible was written by men divinely inspired, and is a perfect treasure of heavenly instruction; that it has God for its author, salvation for its end, and truth without any mixture of error for its matter.
+The Scriptures reveal the principles by which God will judge us; and therefore is, and shall remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and opinions should be tried.
+It is without error and should be taken literally until it can no longer be taken literally (e.g. if your hand causes you to sin, cut it off).

-2. The True God.
-We believe the Scriptures teach that there is one, and only one, living and true God, an infinite, intelligent Spirit, whose name is Jehovah, the Maker and Supreme Ruler of heaven and earth.
+2. The One True God.
+We believe the Scriptures teach that there is one, and only one, living and true God, an infinite, intelligent Spirit, whose name is Jehovah (the self-existing One), the Maker and Supreme Ruler of heaven, earth, and the entire Cosmos.

 3. The Fall of Man.
 We believe the Scriptures teach that Man was created in holiness, under the law of his Maker; but by voluntary transgressions fell from that holy and happy state.

 4. The Way of Salvation.
-We believe that the Scriptures teach that the salvation of sinners is wholly of grace.
+We believe that the Scriptures teach that the salvation of sinners is entirely of grace.